Play Retro Games on your Raspberry Pi with RetroPie

-In this Raspberry Pi RetroPie tutorial, we will show you how to install the popular RetroPie distribution to your Raspberry Pi and turn it into a retro gaming machine.
+In this tutorial, we will show you how to install RetroPie on your Raspberry Pi and turn it into a retro gaming machine.

 Raspberry Pi RetroPie

-For those who do not know what RetroPie is, it is a software package that is built on top of the Raspbian operating system.
-The package contains a range of different software that will enable the ability to emulate and play classic games.
+For those who do not know what RetroPie is, it is a software package that is built on top of the Raspberry Pi OS.
+The package contains a range of software that will enable the ability to emulate and play classic games.

-RetroPie makes use of EmulationStation as its visual front end and uses the RetroArch project and various other emulator projects to emulate your games.
+RetroPie makes use of EmulationStation as its visual front end and uses the RetroArch project and various other projects to emulate retro games on your Pi.

 There are other emulator software packages that you can use instead of RetroPie.
 Be sure to check them out if you’re feeling adventurous.